Design Others Q&A

 A15

-The remedies that can be enjoyed are an injunction, compensation for monetary damages and an order for apology in print media, such as newspapers and magazines (Art.
+The remedies that can be enjoyed are an injunction, compensation for monetary damages, and an order for apology in print media, such as newspapers and magazines (Design Law, Art.
 37 to 41).

 APPLICATION BASED ON FOREIGN APPLICATION

-Q1What points should be considered when a Japanese design application is filed claiming priority based on a U.S. design patent application?
+Q1What considerations should be made when a Japanese design application is filed claiming priority based on a U.S. design patent application?

 A1